Coat of arms of Dominica

 The coat of arms of Dominica was adopted on July 21, 1961.
 It consists of a shield with two guardian sisserou parrots bracing the shield atop of which is a lion passant.
 The quarters of the shield depict a canoe, a banana tree, a palm and a frog of the native species known as the mountain chicken.
-Below the shield is the national motto: Apres Bondie C'est La Ter (After God the Earth).
+Below the shield is the national motto: Apres Bondie C'est La Ter (After God is the Earth).

 Official description

 The government of Dominica gives two official descriptions of the coat of arms:

 Heraldic description (blazon)

 Quarterly Or and Azure a cross fillet counterchanged in the first quarter on a Rocky Mount Sable a Coconut Tree fructed proper in the second a Dominica Crapaud also proper in the third on Water Barry wavy in base a Carib canoe with sail set all likewise proper in the fourth quarter on a Rocky Mount also sable a Banana Tree fructed also proper and for the crest.
 On a Wreath Argent and Azure a Rocky Mount Sable thereon a Lion Passant guardant Or and for the Supporters.
-On either side of Sisserou Parrot (Amazona imperials) proper beaked and membered or together with this motto APRES BONDIE C’EST LA TER.
+On either side of Sisserou Parrot (Amazona imperials) proper beaked and membered or together with this motto APRES BONDIE C'EST LA TER.